 In the long run, understanding how these decisions affect the crypto market is critical to accurately predicting the Bitcoin price.2.

-Markets and what motivates them has remained constant for generations.
+Markets and what motivates them have remained constant for generations.
 So while cryptocurrency is a new volatile factor, the financial market and how humans function within it hasn’t changed much.
 There is much to be learnt from observing legacy patterns and past bull runs.
 For investors with an understanding of market trends, Bitcoin price prediction becomes a data-backed affair.

 The year has been a crazy one for Bitcoin; from touching an all-time high of over $64000, it crashed spectacularly and lost half its value in 3months.
 We already see some rebound, but so much instability has spooked most investors.
-Only the most diehard of Bitcoin investors and fans are proclaiming its invincibility from the rooftops; the rest are sitting on the sidelines and waiting.
+Only the most diehard Bitcoin investors and fans are proclaiming its invincibility from the rooftops; the rest are sitting on the sidelines and waiting.